How to Add Hyperlinks to an Excel 2016 Worksheet

 (Optional) To add a ScreenTip to the hyperlink that appears when you position the mouse pointer over the hyperlink, click the ScreenTip button, type the text that you want to appear next to the mouse pointer in the ScreenTip box, and then click OK.

-After you create a hyperlink, you can follow it to the site you associated with the hyperlink.
-To follow a hyperlink, position the mouse pointer or Touch Pointer over the blue text or graphic image.
-When the pointer changes to a hand, click the hypertext or graphic image, and Excel makes the jump to the external document, web page, cell within the workbook, or e-mail message.
+After you create a hyperlink in a worksheet, you can follow it to whatever destination you associated with the hyperlink.
+To follow a hyperlink, position the mouse pointer over the underlined blue text (if you assigned the hyperlink to text in a cell) or the graphic image (if you assigned the hyperlink to a graphic inserted in the worksheet).
+When the pointer changes to a hand with the index finger pointing upward, click the hypertext or graphic image, and Excel makes the jump to the designated external document, web page, cell within the workbook, or e-mail message.

-After you follow a hypertext link to its destination, the color of its text changes from the traditional blue to a dark shade of purple.
+After you follow a hypertext link to its destination, the color of its text changes from the traditional blue to a dark shade of purple (without affecting its underlining).
 This color change indicates that the hyperlink has been used.
-(Note, that graphic hyperlinks do not show any change in color after you follow them.)
-Additionally, Excel restores this underlined text to its original blue color the next time that you open the workbook file.
+(Note, however, that graphic hyperlinks do not show any change in color after you follow them.)
+Additionally, Excel restores this underlined text to its original (unfollowed) blue color the next time that you open the workbook file.

-If you need to edit a hyperlink attached to a worksheet cell or graphic object, you must be careful.
-When getting Excel into Edit mode so that you can change the text, you don’t inadvertently follow the link.
-When dealing with hypertext in a cell or assigned to a graphic object, you’re best off right-clicking the cell or image and then clicking the appropriate editing command on its shortcut menu.
+If you need to edit a hyperlink attached to a worksheet cell or graphic object, you must be careful that, when getting Excel into Edit mode so that you can change the text, you don’t inadvertently follow the link.
+When dealing with hypertext in a cell or assigned to a graphic object, you’re best off right-clicking the cell or image and then clicking the appropriate editing command (Edit Hyperlink or Remove Hyperlink) on its shortcut menu.